Photos: Beijing’s historic hutongs

 © Andrew Brown/2019/Indonesia

 I first visited Indonesia ten years ago, when I was based in UNICEF’s Asia-Pacific regional office in Bangkok.
 At the time, I was blown away by the country.
 Even Jakarta, mostly known as a characterless urban sprawl, impressed me with its little known gems such as the old docks at Sunda Kelapa.
 I was fortunate to make a local friend, Charlie, who took me there one weekend at sunrise to photograph the wooden boats loading up with cargo.
-I wrote about the experience at the time in my previous blog, Siamese Dream.
+I wrote about the experience at the time in my previous blog.

 Continue reading “Photos: On the waterfront at Sunda Kelapa”